JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 #### this

-`run`, `with`, and `apply` refer to the context object as a lambda receiver - by keyword `this`.
+`run`, `with` and `apply` refer to the context object as a lambda receiver - by keyword `this`.
 Hence, in their lambdas, the object is available as it would be in ordinary class functions.
 In most cases, you can omit `this` when accessing the members of the receiver object, making the code shorter.
 On the other hand, if `this` is omitted, it can be hard to distinguish between the receiver members and external objects or functions.
 So, having the context object as a receiver (`this`) is recommended for lambdas that mainly operate on the object members: call its functions or assign properties.

 <div class="sample" markdown="1" theme="idea">